dotnet/csharplang/spec/delegates.md

 }
 ```

-The Print method is compatible with the Action&lt;string&gt; delegate type because any invocation of an Action&lt;string&gt; delegate would also be a valid invocation of the Print method.
+The Print method is compatible with the `Action<string>` delegate type because any invocation of an `Action<string>` delegate would also be a valid invocation of the Print method.

 If the signature of the `Print` method above were changed to `Print(object value, bool prependTimestamp = false)` for example, the `Print` method would no longer be compatible with `Action<string>` by the rules of this clause.